 The sooner you invest in a company with a high annual rate of return, the sooner you can double your money.

-In the words of one of the greatest investors of all time, Warren Buffett, "Time is the friend of a wonderful business investment and the enemy of a lousy business investment."
+In the words of Warren Buffett, "Time is the friend of a wonderful business investment and the enemy of a lousy business investment."
 So don't wait!

 Investing now is the quickest and easiest way to build wealth over time.
-If you choose to invest in businesses with high compounding annual rates of return, your money grows for you, without you having to actually do anything!
+If you choose to invest in businesses with high compounding annual rates of return, your money grows without having to do anything!